GSA/challenges-and-prizes/_posts/2020-05-23-a-model-for-government.md

 ---
+date: May 13, 2020
 title: A ‘Model’ for Government
+tagline: Federal agencies advance infectious disease modeling and forecasting with competitions
+excerpt: This is an excerpt
+author: Author Here
 layout: post
-date: May 13, 2020
-author: Author
-excerpt: This is an excerpt
 image: blog-post-a-model-for-gov-cover-image.jpg
 image_alt_text: Concept of computer model on coronavirus impact
 ---